chahak13/Tiny-Shell/README.md

 # tsh.c
 The main shell program that runs the shell session

-# The remaining files are used to test your shell
+# The remaining files are used to test the shell

 # sdriver.pl
 The trace-driven shell driver